Mutesz

 Mutesz invented the first writing system in Evea, and that is the main reason the conlang exist.

-Maat is a savanna besides a small mountain range, the people developed into large areas of agriculture and formation of cities, the place is also a good source of copper and copper mining made it very influential in the economy of nearby peoples.
+Maat is in a savanna besides a small mountain range, the people developed into large areas of agriculture and formation of cities, the place is also a good source of copper and copper mining made it very influential in the economy of nearby peoples.

 Phonology